Allanwils/Maze_project/README.md

 ## Contributing

-Read the source files in src folder and the header files in inc folder.
+Read the source files in src folder and the header files in headers folder.

 Clone the repo and make a new branch: $ git checkout https://github.com/Allanwils/Maze_project -b [name_of_new_branch].